thinkinglabs/thinkinglabs.github.io/_posts/2022-02-10-flowcon-nine-ways-to-fail-at-cloud-native-holly-cummins.md

 video: https://www.youtube.com/watch?v=LJ6YpzR8c4A
 created_at: 2020-11-20
 category: notes
-tags: [ Cloud Native, Continuous Delivery ]
+tags: [ Cloud Native, Continuous Delivery, FlowCon ]
 ---

 Cloud native is the perfect recipe for innovation, adaptability and engineering excellence – when it goes right.
 When it’s not right, it can be a monster spaghetti, a quality headache, and frustratingly inflexible.
 Why so negative?